sgoldenlab/simba/README.md

 # SimBA

 Several excellent computational frameworks exist that enable high-throughput, consistent, and unbiased scoring of freely moving animals.
-Yet limitations related to ease of use, generalizability, and hardware-requirements impede the widespread implementation of the computational analysis of complex social behaviors such as aggression.
-Here we address these issues by designing SimBA (Simple Behavioral Analysis), a pipeline for developing classifiers for aggression-related behaviors:
+We attempt to distribute a plug-and play pipeline and system that enabled users in preclinical social neuroscience to feed in images of variables qualities to automatically segment and analyse behavior.
+The system does not require computer science and programing experience, and SimBa is optimized for any video recording quality.
+We may be able to provide support and advice for specific use instances, especially if it benefits multiple users and advances the scope of SimBa.
+An post issues here and we'll work on solving bugs as they appear!

-- The pipeline requires no programing knowledge
+- The simBA pipeline requires no programing knowledge
 - Specialized commercial or custom-made equipment is not required
 - Extensive annotations are not required
 - The pipeline is flexible and can be used to create and validate classifiers for different behaviors and environment

+SimBa currently does not support analysis of video recordings of multiple similarly coat-colored animals, and is vslided using videos filmed from above at 90 degree angle.
+However we and others are working hard on getting multi-animal tracking of similarly coat colored animals and multiple recording angles supported! :muscle:

 ![](https://github.com/sgoldenlab/tkinter_test/blob/master/images/4videos.gif)